 How I tried to make my own homemade lacquer:

 I like to make things if I can so, after making my own wood stain (vinegaroon) and both beeswax polish and filler, I decided to see if I could make lacquer – If there’s a hard way to do something – I’ll generally find it.
-The number one benefit is that it’s cheap to make but I also like the fact that it means there’s less polystyrene going into landfill and one of the things I wanted for my business is for it to be an as low waste as possible.
-I also like the way it dries quickly and generally matte or very low, low sheen without significantly darkening the wood.
-I guess if I was making oak tables I would probably use a commercial lacquer but this homemade version works well with pallet wood.
+The number one benefit is that it’s cheap to make, but I also like that it means there’s less polystyrene going into landfills, and one of the things I wanted for my business is for it to be as low waste as possible.
+I also like how it dries quickly and generally matte or very low, low sheen without significantly darkening the wood.
+If I were making oak tables, I would probably use a commercial lacquer, but this homemade version works well with pallet wood.

 What projects would I use my own lacquer:

-I only ever use it for indoor projects and I use linseed oil for anything outside, but even then I Wouldnt ever use it for anything that needs to be ‘food safe‘.
-I did use the first batch on an outdoor seat about six months ago and it’s still looking good after an unusually hot and wet South Australian summer (SA is on the edge of a desert, so lacquer doesn’t normally last long outside here).
+I only ever use it for indoor projects, and I use linseed oil for anything outside, but even then, I Wouldnt never use it for anything that needs to be ‘food safe.’
+I did use the first batch on an outdoor seat about six months ago, and it’s still looking good after a sweltering and wet South Australian summer (SA is on the edge of a desert, so lacquer doesn’t normally last long outside here).

 Definitely no smoking or naked flames and always outside or somewhere very well ventilated – this stuff is whiffy and malodorous.
-Having said that, I used to get headaches working with commercial products but I haven’t with a homemade product.
-You also need to be careful of spills because it will eat other plastics, some glue, and paints.
+Having said that, I used to get headaches working with commercial products, but I haven’t with a homemade product.
+It would help if you also were careful of spills because it will eat other plastics, glue, and paints.